-- H. Grantee Qualified Nonprofit Organization.
-Grantee is a tax-exempt nonprofit organization qualified under §501(c)(3) of the Internal Revenue Code and is eligible to acquire and hold a perpetual conservation easement pursuant to §815.3(a) of the California Civil Code. - Ι. Grantor's Continuing Hydro Project Activities.
-Grantor has used and continues to use the Property for the purposes related to the generation of electricity from hydropower facilities and related to the delivery, storage, and consumptive and nonconsumptive use of water as described more fully on attached Exhibit B "Hydro Project Activities").
-In furtherance of the Hydro Project Activities, Grantor has improved portions of the Property with some or all of the following: water- and powerrelated facilities, access roads, recreational facilities, buildings and other structures.
-The Governing Documents provide that "[c]onservation easements on Watershed Lands will include an express reservation of a right for continued operation and maintenance of hydroelectric facilities and associated water delivery facilities, including project replacements and improvements required to meet existing and future water delivery requirements for power generation and consumptive water use by existing users, compliance with any FERC license, FERC license renewal or other regulatory requirements." - J. Perpetual Protection of Beneficial Public Values.
-Grantee and Grantor intend through this Easement to ensure the perpetual protection of the beneficial public values on the Property as generally identified in the LCP, on and subject to the terms and conditions of this Easement.
-Specifically, the parties intend to assure that the beneficial public values as generally identified in the LCP that specifically exist on this Property and set forth on Exhibit D (the "Beneficial Public Values") will be protected and preserved in perpetuity and that uses of the Property that are inconsistent with protecting and preserving these Beneficial Public Values will be restricted, all as set forth in this Easement; provided, however, that Grantor shall retain all interests not transferred to Grantee by this Easement, including, but not limited to Grantor's Hydro Reserved Rights described in Section 7 below.
+H. Grantee Qualified Nonprofit Organization.
+Grantee is a tax-exempt nonprofit organization qualified under 501(c)(3) of the Internal Revenue Code and is eligible to acquire and hold a perpetual conservation easement pursuant to ^{815.3}(a) of the California Civil Code.

+Ι. Grantor's Continuing Hydro Project Activities.
+Grantor has used and continues to use the Property for the purposes related to the generation of electricity from hydropower facilities and related to the delivery, storage, and consumptive and nonconsumptive use of water as described more fully on attached Exhibit B (the "Hydro Project Activities").
+In furtherance of the Hydro Project Activities, Grantor has improved portions of the Property with water- and power-related facilities, access roads, recreational facilities, buildings and other structures.
+The Governing Documents provide that "[c]onservation easements on Watershed Lands will include an express reservation of a right for continued operation and maintenance of hydroelectric facilities and associated water delivery facilities, including project replacements and improvements required to meet existing and future water delivery requirements for power generation and consumptive water use by existing users, compliance with any FERC license, FERC license renewal or other regulatory requirements."

+J. Perpetual Protection of Beneficial Public Values.
+Grantee and Grantor intend through this Easement to ensure the perpetual protection of the beneficial public values on the Property as identified in the LCP, on and subject to the terms and conditions of this Easement.
+Specifically, the parties intend to assure that the beneficial public values identified in the LCP and set forth on Exhibit D (the "Beneficial Public Values") will be protected and preserved in perpetuity and that uses of the Property that are inconsistent with protecting and preserving these Beneficial Public Values will be restricted, all as set forth in this Easement; provided, however, that Grantor shall retain all interests not transferred to Grantee by this Easement, including, but not limited to Grantor's Hydro Reserved Rights described in Section 7 below.